Click here for more information on the

 With the help of Addiction Research Foundation (ARF) the local steering committee submits a proposal to the Cochrane District Health Council with a view to establish an outpatient Assessment and Referral Centre for the North Cochrane Region.
 Assessment and Referral centres were the trend at that time.
 The proposal is recommended for approval by the then, Cochrane District Health Council.

-North Cochrane Addiction Services Inc. as it is named, will be one of 14 assessment and referral centres in Ontario.
+In 1984, North Cochrane Addiction Services Inc. as it is named, will be one of 14 assessment and referral centres in Ontario.
 This new model is not without controversy and would be a first in the Cochrane District.